cnguy/gopherjs-frappe-charts/README.md

 The basic development flow of this library is:

 1) Chart data: Declare your data via NewDataset() and labels (an exception is Heatmap which simply takes a map[string]{interface})
-2) Chart args: Declare the basic core arguments via NewXXXChartArgs(), and then set extra config if needed (heatline, is_navigable), where `XXX` is Bar, Scatter, etc..
-Note that it's easy to swap NewXXXChartArgs to a different chart just by changing the name due to the fact that the API for each chart works the same.
+2) Chart args: Create the arguments builder via NewXXXChart(), and then set extra config if needed (heatline, is_navigable, etc), where `XXX` is Bar, Scatter, etc..
+Note that it's easy to swap NewXXXChart to a different chart just by changing the name due to the fact that the API for each chart works the same.

+Tip: Use WithXXX/SetXXX to chain arguments.

 3) Call Render() on the chart args (which may also return a chart object which you can call certain functions on such as ShowSum, ShowAverages).

 Basically, every type of frappe-chart (Bar, Scatter, etc) are divided into separate classes so that there's more type-safety.
 For example, frappe_chart.show_sums() only works on bar charts, but it's still callable on the line chart (even though it doesn't work).
 I simply just don't include this method in the struct LineChart.
 I'm not doing any inheritance stuffs atm since I hacked this together really fast.
 Will clean up code as I improve though!